Before Vines

 The first four hectares (40,000 vines) of Centare Vineyard's high-density project were planted in a long-time fallow block, to selected clones of Cabernet Sauvignon, Cabernet Franc, Malbec, Merlot and Petit Verdot, over the 2021 and 2022 seasons.

-We look forward to the first very small and controlled crops of some Merlot, Malbec and Cabernet Sauvignon in 2023 and other clones and varieties to gradually follow over the next few years.
+We look forward to the first very small and controlled crops of some Merlot, Malbec and Cabernet Sauvignon from 2023 and other clones and varieties to gradually follow over the next few years.
 Our management strategy is very conservative, aiming for ideal balance and maturity towards the end of the decade - but with much 'fun to be had' producing and sharing small, trial batches along the way.

 This block will be the reference for future development.